google/android-fhir/.github/ISSUE_TEMPLATE/research.md

 What's the desired outcome of this task?
 What artifacts should be produced?

 **Describe the methodology**
-What information is available for the research?
 Where can more information be found?
 Who should the assignee approach to ask questions?
+How can a decision be made?

 **Would you like to work on the issue?**